 HAZID studies are systematic critical examinations of facilities to identify any potential hazards and the consequential effects on the facility as a whole.
 A HAZID will often address both process and non-process hazards.

-Bureau Veritas’ experience in delivering well organised HAZID and similar studies will ensure a thorough identification of hazards and safeguards at an early stage in the design of a facility.
+Bureau Veritas' experience in delivering well-organised HAZID and similar studies will ensure thorough identification of hazards and safeguards at an early stage in the design of a facility.